-In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-With respect to the Management Report, we performed the procedures required by Accounting Act of the Republic of Croatia.
+With respect to the Management Report, we also performed procedures required by the Accounting Act in Croatia.
 Those procedures include considering whether the Management Report includes the disclosures required by Article 21 of the Accounting Act.